derekshoneycutt/DerekHoneycutt/README.md

 The primary project here is an intentionally over-engineered C# Web API RESTful backend with a vanilla Javascript frontend built with web components.

 # Subprojects

+### OTHERS/VagabondLib

+This is just a random assortment of C# (heavy on WPF, but useable otherwise) code that can be reused easily enough.

+### OTHERS/GpxAnalysis & OTHERS/GPXAnalyzer

+This is a WPF project that creates a plot of a GPX file to show elevation change over the course of the adventure.
+This is a rough project not meant for wide consumption, but it is useful, especially for personal use.

 ### Imogene